Tongan Kava Ceremony-Taumafa Kava: Procedure and Preparation

-The king’s Taumafa Kava is arranged according to traditional Tongan ideology of social structure.
-Emphasis is placed on the senior lines of chiefs and king’s stretching all the way back to the first Tu’i Tonga, ‘Aho’eitu.
+The king's Taumafa Kava is arranged according to traditional Tongan ideology of social structure.
+Emphasis is placed on the senior lines of chiefs and king's stretching all the way back to the first Tuʻi Tonga, ʻAhoʻeitu.
 At the head of the circle is the ‘olovaha, where the king or highest ranking chief in the ‘alofi, ring, sits.
 Flanking ‘olovaha are the two ‘apa’apa, the two most senior matāpule, or talking chiefs ad heralds of the king.
-Following them are other chiefs more closely affiliated to the ancient Tu’i Tonga line or chiefs with close affiliation to the current ruling paramount title, the Tu’i Kanokupolu.
-Also amongst the chiefs are traditional navigators, the royal undertakers, the king’s carpenters, and traditional titles associated with warriors.
-Along the rims of the circle the king’s nobles and their matāpule are seated according to clan, occupation, and former loyalty afforded the ‘olovaha.
+Following them are other chiefs more closely affiliated to the ancient Tuʻi Tonga line or chiefs with close affiliation to the current ruling paramount title, the Tuʻi Kanokupolu.
+Also amongst the chiefs are traditional navigators, the royal undertakers, the king's carpenters, and traditional titles associated with warriors.
+Along the rims of the circle the king's nobles and their matāpule are seated according to clan, occupation, and former loyalty afforded the ‘olovaha.
 At specific points of the circle are chiefs and nobles with specific duties in the circle and they demarcate a special relationship to the king.
 No two nobles of the Kingdom may sit next to each other, they must be separated by a matāpule or lower ranking chief.
 At the other end of the circle is the tāno’a, the royal kava bowl and the taukava, kava mixer.
-Most recently however, the installation ceremonies of the late Tupou V and the current king, HM Tupou VI, three bowls have been used and drank from to symbolize the acceptance of the three major dynastic lines of kings of the ruling monarch.
+Most recently however, the installation ceremonies of the late George Tupou V and the current king, Tupou VI, three bowls have been used and drank from to symbolize the acceptance of the three major dynastic lines of kings of the ruling monarch.
 Behind the taukava is the tou’a, where the commoners sit as well as those participating in the ceremony as counters of the food gifts and kava, kava cup servers, and matrilineal relatives of the chiefs in the circle.
 Incorporated in the tou’a are also very high ranking chiefs, who for varying reasons sit in the tou’a, and their positions are called the tou’a ‘eiki.
-The chief Ma’u Kilikili, one of the king’s heralds, explains that the kava ceremony is composed of two circles, one with the chiefs, and the other with the commoners.
+The chief Ma’u Kilikili, one of the king's heralds, explains that the kava ceremony is composed of two circles, one with the chiefs, and the other with the commoners.
 It is the coming together of these two groups of people to drink from the kava as prepared by the people, to signify the role of chiefs in accepting their responsibility as good stewards of their people, whereas the people are expected to serve their chiefs.
 The arrangement of the kava circle is the physical manifestation of the fonua, the land and people, in communion with their king, where all members of society are represented by one or more of the chiefs.